AnuragPandit01/image-search/README.md

 # image-search
-you can search any image
+this image search page provides you any image you want to search.
-Uploaded by Anurag Pandey
+It uses APIs to generate the images.